Kinokkory/wiwinwlh/tutorial.md

-Instead of modeling the real numbers of finite precision floating point numbers we alternatively work with ``Num`` of that internally manipulate the power series expansions for the expressions when performing operations like arithmetic or transcendental functions without loosing precision when performing intermediate computations.
+Instead of modeling the real numbers of finite precision floating point numbers we alternatively work with ``Num`` of that internally manipulate the power series expansions for the expressions when performing operations like arithmetic or transcendental functions without losing precision when performing intermediate computations.
 Then when simply slice of a fixed number of terms and approximate the resulting number to a desired precision.
 This approach is not without its limitations and caveats ( notably that it may diverge ) but works